-DPM has an established ERM framework.
+DPM has an established enterprise risk management framework.
 The Company's risk management process is designed to support the achievement of its purpose and strategic objectives, including the improvement of Company's long-term performance and the generation of value for all stakeholders.